 - If structural repairs or maintenance are to be performed in the building, ensure that any work that generates dust or smoke is only carried out after the relevant zones have been disabled.
 Smoke detectors should be fitted with temporary covers to prevent dirt from accumulating.
-Once the work is complete, remove the covers, reset any alarms detected while the zone was disabled, and then enable the zone. - Ensure that kitchens, bathrooms, and shower rooms are fitted with exhaust fans, and that if provided with closing doors there is pressure relief to allow effective extraction when the doors are closed.

-- Detectors should not be located where they can be exposed to dust, heat or other phenomena that can adversely affect them.
-If they are no longer in a suitable position or are not of a suitable type for the location, contact the service company to discuss relocation or changing the detector type. - If the building has long-term occupants, contact a reputable service company to conduct training in how to minimise nuisance alarms.
+Once the work is complete, remove the covers, reset any alarms detected while the zone was disabled, and then enable the zone. - Ensure that kitchens, bathrooms, and shower rooms are fitted with exhaust fans, and that if provided with closing doors there is pressure relief to allow effective extraction when the doors are closed. - Detectors should not be located where they can be exposed to dust, heat or other phenomena that can adversely affect them.
+If they are no longer in a suitable position or are not of a suitable type for the location, contact the service company to discuss relocation or changing the detector type. - If the building has long-term occupants, contact a "nuisance alarm reduction" compliant service company to conduct training in how to minimise nuisance alarms (contact the Fire Protection Association Australia for a list of suitable companies).